wilsonmar/wilsonmar.github.io/_posts/2019-02-09-protractor.md

 {% include _toc.html %}

-## TD;DR Summary
+## TL;DR Summary

 Protractor was written by the team who created the testing framework at <a target="_blank" href="http://angularjs.io/">Angular.io</a> (formerly <a target="_blank" href="http://angularjs.org/">Angular.js</a>) so they can automate its testing.
 The first version of Protractor was released in July, 2013.
 Google continues to support the work.

-Unlike traditional static HTML, on client machines running Angular apps, JavaScript <strong>dynamically generates HTML</strong> on the fly.
+Unlike traditional static HTML, client browsers running Angular apps <strong>dynamically generates HTML</strong> and JavaScript on the fly.

 Since static or generated on the client, HTML is stored in a DOM (Document Object Model) web browsers maintain for each session.
 And Protractor grabs specific HTML elements from within each DOM.